aleksandia/personal-homepage/README.md

 ## How to Use

-You can choose from one of the following two methods to use this repository:
+A current version of the website can be seen here: https://personal-homepage-lac.vercel.app/

 ### One-Click Deploy